 There are a number of ways you can do this in Oribi, but a good place to start out is the Channels section.
 Once there, click on “UTMs” in the left side bar, and then choose the time frame you want to analyze for at the top of the page.
 Under the “UTM Values” heading, you may select which segment you want to view: Source, Medium, or Campaign.
-To view how a broader grouper of your UTMs are performing (such as all your Facebook ads, collectively), stick with source.
+To view how a broader group of your UTMs are performing (such as all your Facebook ads, collectively), stick with source.
 To zero in on which individual ads are performing best, analyze by campaign.

 In the leftmost column, you’ll see your UTM values for whichever segment you have selected.
-Follow a specific value across the row, and see how it contributes to any of your pinned events, located across the top.
+Follow a specific value across the row, and see how it contributes to any of your Magic Events, located across the top.
 For example, if you want to see which individual campaign brought the most revenue, click “By Campaign” under the header, find and click on your sales event, and then see which UTM is at the top of the list.

 You can also use Oribi to filter your funnels by UTM source, medium, or campaign, view full marketing attribution for your UTMs, and see which UTMs lead users to click certain buttons or visit certain pages.

 There are a number of use cases for UTMs, but below are some of the main scenarios in which you’ll want to use UTMs, along with some best practices.